 – can’t do

-- Motivation is carried out by Maslow pyramid.
+Motivation is carried out by the Maslow pyramid.

-- Money works as a life providing factor on the lowest level and as a factor which dicsplays success and supports a strive for social approval on the highest ones.
+Money works as a life providing factor on the lowest level and as a factor that displays success and supports a strive for social approval on the highest ones.

-- A manager’s task it so get an employee to a point in a Maslow pyramid where he/she will strive for self-realization because there it becomes self-supporting and doesn’t need additional influence.
+A manager’s task is to get an employee to a point in a Maslow pyramid where he/she will strive for self-realization because there it becomes self-supporting and doesn’t need additional influence.

-- It’s created by competitive environment and gamification.
+It’s created by a competitive environment and gamification.

-- A manager’s role is to be a trainer.
-Don’t take away employee’s responsibility for a team success.
+A manager’s role is to be a trainer.
+Don’t take away an employee’s responsibility for team success.
 Be strong with your team.
 Know the game well.

 – You need to evaluate 2 types of factors: outlet — an employee work result, inner — process indices.

-- It’s necessary to single out carefully the consequence of his/her efforts from an environment effect.
+It’s necessary to single out carefully the consequence of his/her efforts from an environmental effect.

 – It’s done for an employee and a manager should totally concentrate on him/her.